Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

         padding-right: 2em;
     }

-When we watch the requests in our browser's developer tools, we see that Icinga Web loads css/icings.min.css as the only CSS file.
-We can also load css/icinga.css to conveniently view what Icinga Web has done with our CSS code:
+When we watch the requests in our browser's developer tools, we can see that Icinga Web loads css/icings.min.css as the only CSS file.
+We can also load css/icinga.css to conveniently view what Icinga Web has turned CSS code into:

     .icinga-module.module-training table {
       width: 100%;